 B. Ruling over His willing consecrated people while His foes seem to be in control - vv 2-3

-C. As the life-giving Spirit, the dew - v3
+C. Through the Holy Spirit, the dew - v3

 D. As High Priest according to Melchizedek forever - v4